Church of the Heavenly Rest

 The Church of the Heavenly Rest is an Episcopal church located on the corner of Fifth Avenue and 90th Street, opposite Central Park and the Carnegie Mansion, on the Upper East Side of New York City.
-The church is noted for the architecture of its building, location on Museum Mile, Outreach, Thrift, Music and Arts programs, and for some of its congregation members.
+The church is noted for the architecture of its building, its location on Museum Mile, its outreach, thrift, music and arts programs, and some of its congregation members.

-In 2020, it reported 1,866 members but no figures for attendance or plate and pledge income.
+In 2020, it reported 1,866 members, but no figures for attendance or plate and pledge income.

-Congregation history
+History

 The church was founded in 1865 (officially established in 1868) by American Civil War veterans, with the assistance of the Reverend Robert Shaw Howland.
-It was meant as a memorial to soldiers who had died in the American Civil War.
+It was meant as a memorial to soldiers who had died in the Civil War.
 By 1900, the church had amassed close to 1000 members.
-The church was originally located on Fifth Avenue and 46th Street before moving to its present site.
+The church was originally located on Fifth Avenue and 45th Street before moving to its present site.

-Present church building
+Current site

 The land for the current site was sold to the church in 1926 by Louise Whitfield Carnegie, Andrew Carnegie's widow.
-Carnegie purchased the site in 1917 for $1.7 million shortly after a sign was erected reading "for sale without restrictions", his ownership prevented apartment house development there that would intrude on his mansion's surroundings, but the site remained undeveloped with only a few billboards and a lemonade stand on one of the city's most expensive addresses.
+Carnegie purchased the site in 1917 for $1.7 million shortly after a sign was erected reading "for sale without restrictions"; his ownership prevented apartment house development there that would intrude on his mansion's surroundings, but the site remained undeveloped with only a few billboards and a lemonade stand on one of the city's most expensive addresses.
 Its subsequent sale to the church carried the restrictions that the land could only be used "for a Christian church no higher than 75 feet, exclusive of steeple" through 1975.

 The limestone church was designed in the neo-Gothic style by the firm Mayers, Murray & Phillip, successors to Bertram Goodhue.
 Goodhue died before the first stone was laid.
-Mayers Murray & Phillip took over construction.
-It opened Easter Day 1929, seating 1,050, at a cost of $3.2 million.
+Mayers, Murray & Phillip took over construction.
+It opened on Easter 1929, seating 1,050, at a cost of $3.2 million.
 Sculpture was to be executed by Malvina Hoffman, Lee Lawrie, and other artists.
-The architecture and sculpture combined Neo-Gothic styles with Art deco details.
+The architecture and sculpture combined neo-Gothic styles with Art deco details.
 However, over two-thirds of the sculptural program was never executed; sculptor Janet Scudder withdrew from a commission in 1928 after it was downsized.
-The Stock Market Crash of 1929 ended other work and the blocky limestone facade was retained without sculpture.
+The Stock Market Crash of 1929 ended other work, and the blocky limestone facade was retained without sculpture.

 Innovative design features included unobstructed views of the altar, indirect lighting and a high-tech sound system.
 The building was listed on the National Register of Historic Places in 2021.